Revisiting the Trade-off between Accuracy and Robustness via Weight Distribution of Filters: Abstract

 \section{Abstract}

 Adversarial attacks have been proven to be potential threats to Deep Neural Networks (DNNs), and many methods are proposed to defend against adversarial attacks.
-However, while enhancing the robustness, the clean accuracy will decline to a certain extent, implying a trade-off existed between the accuracy and robustness.
-In this paper, we firstly empirically find an obvious distinction between standard and robust models in the filters' weight distribution of the same architecture, and then theoretically explain this phenomenon in terms of the gradient regularization, which shows this difference is an intrinsic property for DNNs, and thus a static network architecture is difficult to improve the accuracy and robustness at the same time.
-Secondly, based on this observation, we propose a sample-wise dynamic network architecture named Adversarial Weight-Varied Network (AW-Net), which focuses on dealing with clean and adversarial examples with a ``divide and rule" weight strategy.
-The AW-Net dynamically adjusts network's weights based on regulation signals generated by an adversarial detector, which is directly influenced by the input sample.
-Benefiting from the dynamic network architecture, clean and adversarial examples can be processed with different network weights, which provides the potentiality to enhance the accuracy and robustness simultaneously.
+However, while enhancing the robustness, the accuracy for clean examples will decline to a certain extent, implying a trade-off existed between the accuracy and adversarial robustness.
+In this paper, to meet the trade-off problem, we theoretically explore the underlying reason for the difference of the filters’ weight distribution between standard-trained and robust-trained models and then argue that this is an intrinsic property for static neural networks, thus they are difficult to fundamentally improve the accuracy and adversarial robustness at the same time.
+Based on this analysis, we propose a sample-wise dynamic network architecture named Adversarial Weight-Varied Network (AW-Net), which focuses on dealing with clean and adversarial examples with a ``divide and rule" weight strategy.
+The AW-Net adaptively adjusts the network's weights based on regulation signals generated by an adversarial router, which is directly influenced by the input sample.
+Benefiting from the dynamic network architecture, clean and adversarial examples can be processed with different network weights, which provides the potential to enhance both accuracy and adversarial robustness.
 A series of experiments demonstrate that our AW-Net is architecture-friendly to handle both clean and adversarial examples and can achieve better trade-off performance than state-of-the-art robust models.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{